 We may be in some form of lockdown, but don’t forget to take time to go out into your garden – if you can – or spend a few minutes everyday at your window observing the world outside.
 As we enter spring, you should be able to spot plenty of wildlife and indications of the change in seasons.

-You may choose to focus your activities on garden visitors such as butterflies or get to know your spidery house guests.
-Either way, there are lots of bug-watching resources that can be printed off and completed at your leisure.
+Our insect and arachnid friends will continue their day to day operations unaffected by the current situation.
+You may choose to focus your activities on garden visitors such as butterflies or get to know your spider house guests.
+These insect-related resources can be printed off or used on your device and completed at your leisure.

 Mammals and other animals

 For anyone fortunate enough to live in the countryside or have a garden that may be visited by intrepid urban mammals, here is a selection of resources that can you can print off or use on your tablet, computer or smartphone.

 A wonderful aspect of modern technology is allowing us to experience amazing nature from around the globe using only our smartphone or tablet.
 Whether you want something to provide background noise for a little relaxation or love nature documentaries, there is a lot of content out there.

 Documentary series like Blue Planet are a staple of Sunday night TV for generations in the UK.
 Many of these are still available to watch online via the BBC iPlayer, YouTube and other streaming services.

 There are some links below to get you started.